JaviCervera/leaflang/README.md

 ## Language syntax

-As said, the language is largely inspired by BASIC, aiming to provide a syntax which is really easy to learn and comfortable to read.
+As said, the language is largely inspired by Lua and BASIC, aiming to provide a syntax which is really easy to learn and comfortable to read.
 It also draws inspiration from other languages like Python.

 ### Comments